tuomaseerola/onsetsync/README.md

 | Guitar | 1401 | 223.6 | 244.5 |  91.4 | 175.1 | 1694.9 |
 | Tres   |  906 | 245.0 | 371.4 | 234.6 | 147.1 | 1986.5 |

-Descriptives for the onset time differences (ms)
+Descriptives for the onset time differences (ms).

 As a broad overview, we can visualise the relative synchrony to equal division subdivision of the beat for each instrument across the time.